Localization techniques in circle-equivariant KK-theory: The -spectrum of spaces

-In the following, the reader should consider all \(\TT\)-equivariant \(\K\)-theory groups, \emph{e.g.} \(\K^*_\TT (X)\) for a \(\TT\)-space \(X\), or \(\K_*^\TT (A)\) for a \(\TT\)-C*-algebra \(A\), as tensored by the complex numbers.
-Similarly, the symbol \(\Rep (\TT)\) shall mean for us the usual representation ring of the circle, tensored with the complex numbers, or, more conveniently for us, the ring \(\Laur\) of Laurent polynomials in one variable, and complex coefficients.
+Similarly, the symbol \(\Rep (\TT)\) means the usual representation ring of the circle, tensored with the complex numbers, or, more conveniently for us, the ring \(\Laur\) of Laurent polynomials in one variable, and complex coefficients.
 The isomorphism \(\Rep (\TT) \to \Laur\) is the character map.

 This note makes crucial use of the fact that for any \(\TT\)-C*-algebra \(A\), the \(\TT\)-equivariant \(\K\)-theory \(\K_*^\TT (A)\) is a module over \(\Rep (\TT)\cong \Laur\).
 For unital, commutative \(\TT\)-C*-algebras this is rather clear, since in this case \(\K_*^\TT (A)\) is a ring and the unital inclusion \(\C \to A\) maps \(\Rep (\TT)\) to a subring of \(\K_*^\TT (A)\).
 This induces the module structure.
 It is not hard to convince oneself that if even if \(A\) is not unital, and hence no ring embedding exists, the module structure still makes sense.